c0m4r/rust-whirlpoolsum/README.md

 # rust-whirlpoolsum

-Rust version of a whirlpoolsum that prints and checks WHIRLPOOL 512-bit checksums.
+Rust version of the whirlpoolsum that prints and checks WHIRLPOOL 512-bit checksums.

 Vibe-coded with Qwen3-Max (Thinking @ 81,920 tokens)